TovarasulTony/weather-service-backend-master/README.md

 * [x] We work with [git](https://git-scm.com/) for version control, please include your `.git` folder when you compress this folder and send it back to us.
 You should feel free to commit at any point in the process.
   > I write the code on windows.
 After every little change I pushed to my server to thest the changes.
 It is not efficient but on my windows machine I don't have the proper python setup.
+Commit history is a mess.

 Stretch Goals
 -------------